kaiocesar/laravel4-docs-ptbr/quick.md

 <a name="routing"></a>
 ## Roteamento

 Para começar, vamos criar nosso primeira rota.
-No Laravel, simples
+No Laravel, a mais simples rota é a rota para uma clausura.

 To get started, let's create our first route.
 In Laravel, the simplest route is a route to a Closure.
 Pop open the `app/routes.php` file and add the following route to the bottom of the file: